sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_5_MemoryAndMotherboard/Questions01.md

 **Description**

-a) The picture consists of 6 Hard Disk Drives.
-The smaller one in the right is the HDD of  modern times.
-Older ones are larger.

-b) The picture consists of 6 Hard Disk Drives.
-The smaller one in the right is the HDD of  modern times.
-Older ones are larger.

-c) The picture consists of 6 Hard Disk Drives.
-The smaller one in the right is the HDD of  modern times.
-Older ones are larger.

-d) The picture consists of 6 Hard Disk Drives.
+The picture consists of 6 Hard Disk Drives.
 The smaller one in the right is the HDD of  modern times.
 Older ones are larger.

 ---
 ---